 Cladding of any building requires engineering characteristics, should be aesthetically appealing, and should comply with visuals, says Rajan Govind, Director & Façade Specialist, BES Consultants Pvt Ltd.

-Selection of material depends on factors like the architectural intent of the designer, types & properties of the product, the loading factors at desired location and elevation angles, adds Shabbir Kanchwala, Senior Vice President, K Raheja Corp.
+Selection of material depends on factors like the architectural intent of the designer, types & properties of the product, and the loading factors at the desired location and elevation angles, adds Shabbir Kanchwala, Senior Vice President, K Raheja Corp.

-In today’s context, choosing the right cladding system is essential to bringing in the environmental impact of the building down in a future context as façade construction accounts for almost 35 per cent of the building costs, adds Ar.
+In today’s context, choosing the right cladding system is essential to bringing the environmental impact of the building down in a future context as façade construction accounts for almost 35 per cent of the building costs, adds Ar.
 Gurpreet Shah, Principal Architect, Creative Group.
-A few other factors that might be essential to the selection of materials for the cladding system should be – usage type of the building, internal and external conditions, durability, local context, planning requirements, accessibility and buildability, appearance, availability, budget, maintenance requirements as well as the structural requirements.
+A few other factors that might be essential to the selection of materials for the cladding system should be – usage type of the building, internal and external conditions, durability, local context, planning requirements, accessibility and build ability, appearance, availability, budget, maintenance requirements as well as the structural requirements.